Tuesday, January 20, 2026

 ?>

-AbstractProductB: Defines an interface for another type of product object and a method that collaborates with AbstractProductA.
+AbstractProductB: Defines an interface for another product type and a method that collaborates with AbstractProductA.

 Concrete Products